libdebug/libdebug/docs/stopping_events/syscalls.md

 !!!
 QUESTION "Do I have to handle both on enter and on exit?"
     When using [asynchronous](../debugging_flow) syscall handlers, you can choose to handle both or only one of the two events.
 However, when using synchronous handlers, both events will stop the process.

-!!!
-INFO "Multiple handlers for the same syscall"
-    Please note that there can be at most **one** user-defined handler or hijack for each syscall.
-If a new handler is defined for a syscall that is already handled or hijacked, the new handler will replace the old one, and a warning will be printed.

 ## **libdebug** API for Syscall Handlers
 The `handle_syscall()` function in the [Debugger](../../from_pydoc/generated/debugger/debugger/) object registers a handler for the specified syscall.